 Ever wondered how many digital media platforms you use each month?
 By 2025, you’ll be juggling about 6.83 of them!

-This guide is your go-to resource for defining digital media in 2025!
-Explore its definition, types, real-world impact, and the trends shaping its future—plus a digital multimedia cross-platform strategy hack you won’t want to miss!
+This guide explains the digital media definition and examples in 2025.
+Learn about its definition, types, real-world impact, trends shaping its future, plus a digital multimedia cross-platform strategy hack!

 What is Digital Media?

-Digital media has completely changed how we share information, talk to each other, and do business in today’s world.
-Simply put, digital media definition includes any content that’s created, shared, and viewed through digital or electronic devices, – think websites, social media posts, or online videos.
+Digital media has changed how we share information, talk to each other, and do business in the online world.

 According to Statista, the global digital media industry is expected to generate $1.71 trillion in revenue by 2025.